Strasburg, Scherzer pitch Nats past Dodgers to even NLDS

-LOS ANGELES (AP) — Stephen Strasburg turned in another dominant playoff outing, Max Scherzer overpowered Los Angeles for an inning out of the bullpen and the Washington Nationals held off the Dodgers 4-2 Friday night to even their NL Division Series at a game apiece.
+Stephen Strasburg turned in another dominant playoff outing, Scherzer struck out the side and Washington held off the Dodgers 4-2 Friday night to even their NL Division Series at a game apiece.

-Scherzer struck out the side in the eighth, but Washington’s shaky bullpen still ran into trouble.
+Even with Scherzer’s bullpen bombshell, Washington’s shaky relief corps still ran into trouble.
 Daniel Hudson labored through the ninth, loading the bases with two outs before striking out Corey Seager for the save.
 The tense final inning also included a twisting, falling grab by third baseman Anthony Rendon on Cody Bellinger’s pop fly in shallow left field, as well as a gutsy intentional walk by manager Dave Martinez that brought the winning run to bat.

 Game 3 is back in Washington on Sunday night, where Scherzer was expected to face major league ERA leader Hyun-Jin Ryu.